cvilsmeier/backcheck/README.md

 ~~~

-Backcheck - a recursive file comparison and verification tool
+Backcheck - A recursive file comparison and verification tool

 SYNOPSIS